Consistency of the Full and Reduced Order Models for Evolve-Filter-Relax Regularization of Convection-Dominated, Marginally-Resolved Flows: Model Reduction: With Respect to Time and the Reynolds Number

-The relative log-errors plotted in Figure \ref{fig:4err_100} for both the velocity and the pressure are significantly lower for the EFR-EFRROM than for the EFR-ROM.
-The EFR-EFRROM is more accurate than the EFR-ROM in approximating the velocity field at $t=7$ (Figure \ref{fig:4u_100}) and the pressure field at $t=5$ (Figure \ref{fig:4p_100}).
-Both the EFR-EFRROM and the EFR-ROM yield accurate drag coefficients, $C_D(t)$ (Figure \ref{fig:4cd_cl_100}, left).
-Although both the EFR-EFRROM and the EFR-ROM lift coefficients, $C_L(t)$ (Figure \ref{fig:4cd_cl_100}, right), are relatively inaccurate, the EFR-EFRROM approximation is more accurate than the EFR-ROM.
+The relative log-errors plotted in Figure \ref{fig:4err_100} for both the velocity and the pressure are significantly lower for the {{EFR-EFR}} than for the {EFR-noEFR}.
+The {{EFR-EFR}} is also more accurate than the {EFR-noEFR} in approximating the velocity field at $t=7$ (Figure \ref{fig:4u_100}) and the pressure field at $t=5$ (Figure \ref{fig:4p_100}).
+Furthermore, both the {{EFR-EFR}} and the {EFR-noEFR} yield accurate drag coefficients, $C_D(t)$ (Figure \ref{fig:4cd_cl_100}, left).
+Although both the {{EFR-EFR}} and the {EFR-noEFR} lift coefficients, $C_L(t)$ (Figure \ref{fig:4cd_cl_100}, right), are relatively inaccurate, the {{EFR-EFR}} approximation is more accurate than the {EFR-noEFR}.

+\A{Focusing on Table \ref{tab:table100}, we observe that EFR-EFR and EFR-noEFR present comparable results for the minimum value of the velocity relative error.
+For the other pointwise error values, EFR-EFR is more accurate than EFR-noEFR, both for velocity and pressure.
+In terms of $L^2-$errors of the force coefficients, EFR-EFR is always more accurate than EFR-noEFR.
+Indeed, $\overline E_{C_L} = 5.55$, $\hat E_{C_L} = 4.08$, $\overline E_{C_D} = 0.04$, and $\hat E_{C_D} = 0.02$.
+We also present a Pareto plot for $Re_{max}=100$ in the right panel of Figure \ref{fig:pareto4}.
+We fix $r_p=r_s=3$ and choose $r_{\bu} = 20, 22, 24, 26, 28, 30, 32, 34, 36, 38, 40$.
+Over this range of $r_{\bu}$ values, we observe that, although EFR-noEFR is optimal for smaller $r_{\bu}$ values, the relatively low EFR-EFR error for $r_{\bu}=20$ cannot be reached by EFR-noEFR even by increasing its $r_{\bu}$ value (and, consequently, its relative wall time).}

-Overall, both the EFR-EFRROM and the EFR-ROM seem to struggle when we increase the Reynolds number from $Re_{max}=65$ to $Re_{max}=100$.
-We emphasize, however, that for both Reynolds numbers and for all criteria, the EFR-EFRROM is consistently more accurate than the EFR-ROM.
-The numerical investigation in this section suggests that the FOM-ROM consistency is important when the EFR stabilization is used and model reduction is performed both in time and the parametric domain.
+\A{ The numerical results for $Re_{max}=65$ and $Re_{max}=100$ show that, for both Reynolds numbers and for all criteria, the {{EFR-EFR}} is consistently more accurate than the {EFR-noEFR} (although this difference between the EFR-EFR and EFR-noEFR seems to be somewhat lower for $Re_{max}=100$).
+Thus, the numerical investigation in this section suggests that the FOM-ROM consistency is important when the EFR stabilization is used and model reduction is performed both in time and in the parametric domain. }